Back to Blog

 3. Confusing Government Levels

-Questions about which level of government (federal, state, or local) is responsible for specific functions trip up many test‑takers.
-For example, immigration is federal, while education is primarily a state responsibility.
+Questions about which level of government (federal, state, or local) handles what trip up a lot of people.
+Immigration is federal, for instance, while education is mostly a state responsibility.

 4. Memorising Without Understanding